 by Gini Crawford, MSW

-The One true God gives us abundant undeserved forgiveness.
+God gives us undeserved forgiveness.
 To forgive means to not keep account of wrongs, to send forth or away the wrong, and to let go from oneself.
 Forgiving also has the idea of treating the offending person graciously, with kindness, love.
 (1 Corinthians 13:5, Ephesians 4:32).
 God's forgiveness removes our sins from us; liberating us from sins' guilt and power.
 Only God can literally remove sins from a person, but you can still forgive or let go of the wrong against you from another person.

 ...But You are a God of forgiveness, gracious and compassionate, slow to anger and abounding in lovingkindness; and You did not forsake them.
 Nehemiah 9:17 NASB®